This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 It’s easy to take for granted that brisket actually comes from the muscular chest area of the animal, which gets worked hard and carries a lot of weight.
 Because of that, it’s actually a pretty tough cut of meat to work with.
 If you aren’t careful with how you prepare a brisket, you could easily end up with dry and tough results.

 One of the ways you can increase the moisture levels and tenderness of your cut is by using a brisket injection recipe.
-Brisket injection is actually pretty easy, and can most definitely lead to a tender, juicy, and delicious BBQ brisket that will taste restaurant quality.
+Brisket injection is actually pretty easy, and can most definitely lead to more tender and juicy BBQ brisket vs only using a dry rub.

 In this post, we’ll go over everything you need to know for how to do a beef brisket injection.
 After that, we’ll share a few different brisket injection recipe ideas and go over some FAQ about the process!